ROCm/roctracer/doc/roctracer_spec.md

 ```
 ### 4.2.
 MatrixTranspose HIP sample with all APIs/activity tracing enabled
 ```
-This shows a MatrixTranspose HIP sample with enabled tracing of all HIP API and all GPU asynchronous activity.
+This shows a MatrixTranspose HIP sample with the tracing of all HIP API and all GPU asynchronous activity enabled.

 /*
 Copyright (c) 2015-2016 Advanced Micro Devices, Inc. All rights reserved.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+Permission is here by granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell